NHSDigital/software-engineering-quality-framework/communities/security-cop.md

 * Secure development practices
 * Secure operations of systems at scale
 * Security good practice
+* Automated security-testing tools, for example tools to scan for secrets or other sensitive data
 * (TBC - any more?)

 ## Coordinator